pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 A third way to achieve this task is **attaching files** via page annotations see `here <https://github.com/JorjMcKie/PyMuPDF-Utilities/blob/master/all-my-pics-attached.py>`_ for the complete source code.

 This has a similar performance as the previous script and it also produces a similar file size.
-In this example, we have chosen a small page size to demonstrate the automatic generation of "protocol" pages as necessary.
-Here is the first page:
+It will produce PDF pages which show a 'FileAttachment' icon for each attached file.

 .. image:: images/img-attach-result.jpg